jasongroce/docs/docs/content/tutorials/helm/index.md

 The `radapp.io/connection-` annotation defines a connection from the container to some other dependency.
 Each connection has:

 - A name: `redis` is the connection name this case.
-- A source: `db` is the name of the Recipe we created earlier.
+- A source: `db` is the name of the Recipe you created earlier.

 Connections are named because you can define many of them.
 The connection name is used to generate environment variables that are unique to the connection.

-Since we're using a connection called `redis`, Radius will automatically define the `CONNECTION_REDIS_URL` environment variable.
+Since you're using a connection called `redis`, Radius will automatically define the `CONNECTION_REDIS_URL` environment variable.
 The prefix of `CONNECTION_REDIS_` will be combined with each of the settings that you could see in the `redis-secret` secret in the previous step.

-We can remove the manual definition of `CONNECTION_REDIS_URL` from `app.yaml` since Radius will provide it automatically.
+You can remove the manual definition of `CONNECTION_REDIS_URL` from `app.yaml` since Radius will provide it automatically.
 Find the `env` property and delete all of its contents.
 You can also remove `.spec.secretName` from the `Recipe`.

-The final contents of app.yaml look like:
+The final contents of `app.yaml` should look like:

 ```yaml
 apiVersion: apps/v1